topogoogles/trakt-tmdb-watched-movies/README.md

 # TRAKT TMDB Watched Movies with Notion Integration

-This project synchronizes watched movies data between [https://trakt.tv/](Trakt.TV) and [https://www.themoviedb.org/](The Movie Database - TMDB), fetching additional movie details and serving two updated CSV local files containing the databases with this information.
-It now also integrates with Notion, allowing you to upload the movie data to a Notion database.
+This project synchronizes watched movies data between [Trakt.tv](https://trakt.tv) and [TMDB - The Movie Database](https://www.themoviedb.org), fetching additional movie details and serving two updated CSV local files containing the databases with this information.
+It now also integrates with Notion, allowing you to upload the movie data to a [Notion](https://notion.so) database.

 ## Project Goals